 into, spectacularly pushing the temple to pieces.

-Part of the fascination with Ta Prohm must be the feeling you get when wandering around
+Part of the fascination with Ta Prohm is the feeling you get when wandering around

 This tree is like some sort of alien monster, reaching and snaking through the temple.

-Back in the town of Siem Reap, there is not a lot of action happening.
+Back in the town of Siem Reap, there was not a lot of action happening.
 This is the

 imaginatively named "Pub Street", lined with restaurants and bars, and yes, even pubs.
 We had